cervoise/blog/certifications/SLAE/Exo1-Bind_Shell.md

 int 0x80
 ```

-As the result will be used on the next syscall (by EBX), lets put the result in EBX.
+As the result will be used on the next syscall (by EBX), let's put it in EBX.

 ```ASM
 mov ebx, eax
 ```
-### Dup
+## Dup
 The syscall number is checked and converted in hexadecimal.
 ```
 $ cat /usr/include/i386-linux-gnu/asm/unistd_32.h |grep dup2